 The cutting out of the newspaper is of our first big wedding at St. Christopher’s, and June Bell, the bride, has taught Sunday School and being a member of the Church since we began.
 It is an awful picture of her – she is really a pretty girl – but I sent this one to let you see all the funny little children!
 It was a very pretty winter wedding – the two older girls had red velvet dresses with white fur headbands and white fur muffs with red carnations and holly sprays on, then the older boy had a white shirt with black velvet trousers and he carried the ring on a red velvet cushion.
 The two little pages were in white frilled shirts and red velvet trousers and the tiny flower girl was in a long red velvet dress, but otherwise like the big girls.
 The Guild of course did the catering for the reception – they have a big house down in Rothwell Heights and they had 100 people, and everything very elegant – two barmen and all sorts of drinks and champagne for the Toast.
 Eve Proudfoot made the 3 tier cake, but I didn’t want to ice it, so they got one of the confectioner firms to do it, and it looked very nice, but when we came to cut it and hand it round it was like cutting plaster!
 Six of us went at about 1:30, and began getting things ready and then the wedding was at 2:00 so we had time to get organized while everyone was away.
 We served small open faced canapes; hot curried crab canapes; cheese butterflies; chicken patties; mushroom patties (both hot); and hot cocktail sausages.
 For the children we served ordinary small sandwiches and a chip dip with potato chips and cookies, and then after the Toast and we cut and served the wedding cake, we had hot coffee for those who wanted it.
 We also made sandwiches and cookies for a trousseau tea she had before Christmas, and for this and the reception and the wedding cake we charged just over 130 dollars.
 I think this was quite reasonable, don’t you?
 And Mrs. Bell was just delighted – she said she could never thank us enough for all we done, and seemed to be more than pleased with everything, and she is one who doesn’t mince words if she doesn’t like a thing!
 All of this was on the Thurs. after Christmas, so you can see we really had a busy time of it.
 We also catered for a hot luncheon for the teachers at school on the last day of school – the very Friday before Christmas, so what with my large Christmas household of 15, things were really hopping!

 You asked in your letter if Uncle Milton and Aunt Lillie came up for Christmas, and this was really the one disappointment we had.
 Apparently when Merle phoned them up and suggested them coming up, after we wrote and suggested it to Merle they were very pleased with the idea and Uncle was full of it, so we wrote them and told them how much we’d like them to come and it was all arranged.
 Then Uncle began getting cold feet – he was feeling so tired – it was such a bad time of the year – they were so busy at work etc. until finally he decided not to come.
 Poor Aunt Lillie was so disappointed and wrote us such a pathetic letter that we all felt so sorry for her and very sad that they didn’t come, but he is apparently nervy and this happens all the time.
 Merle had asked them to Brantford for the New Year weekend when they got back, but from what she says in her last letter they didn’t even go there.
-We didn’t have our usual Open House at New Year – I really didn’t feel up to it with the big Christmas and all the Guild work on top of the ribs, and with the latter I had a real excuse to give it a miss.
-Normally I enjoy it, but it was just too much this year.
-Dad doesn’t use a hearing aid yet although he is still talking about it, and Cec says he will take him down to Zenith one day.
-He is fine when you talk to him directly, but has trouble in a big crowd as you always used to find.
-Myrtle is the same as ever, but has a sore hip – arthritis I gather.
-You probably will get her Christmas card at Valentine time along with our parcel!
-I finally finished all my thank you letters today, so I feel very relieved, although I was as slow pokey as usual.
-However, this year my Christmas parcels were so late that at least I got most of my thank yous written before I received theirs!
-This is Friday and the children are full of shenanigans!
-They have done an hour’s homework and piano practice and are now romping like puppies!
-Tomorrow we have ballet, grocery shopping and library, and I feel that I should go to the hospital to see Sheena so it looks like a busy day.
-I must stop now as I don’t want to go onto another sheet of paper – love to Auntie Muriel from all of us, and hello to Doris.
-Take care of yourself and don’t exhaust yourself polishing up the whole island for the Visitors!
-Lots and lots of love from us all Cyn.

 This letter consists of two sheets, each headed by a brief typed Thank You note by Linda and Charlie, with the sheets filled on both sides by Cyn’s actual news!
 Then she also included the Christmas Present List so Carol could see what everyone gave the family.
 I was interested to see the books the children got- we loved being sent the English Annuals (they were so different from anything North American, although we had lots of books and a box full of comic books – Disney and Archie, plus those ‘educational’ short versions of classic novels-) but the annuals were a lovely mixture of cartoons, short stories, non-fiction, puzzles, and articles on crafts or pictorials of famous places or buildings.
 As well, I was collecting as many L. M. Alcott’s books as I could, and Grannie had sent me an abridged ‘Pilgrim’s Progress’ for Charlie’s birthday (foreshadowing?
 I wrote my dissertation on Bunyan twelve years later), while Charlie’s British Grade 5 teacher, Mrs. Cripwell, was carrying on the cross-cultural work (she introduced me to the Narnia books) by reading a “William” book to his class.

-Dear GRANNIE, Thank you heaps for the SWEETEST CUTEST little twin babies that there ever was.
+Thank you heaps for the SWEETEST CUTEST little twin babies that there ever was.
 They looked so funny when they peeped out at me on Christmas morning.
 Nobody was as thrilled as me but I was not as thrilled as Mummy when we opened the silk and braid clips.
 They look like little green slugs.
 My hair is not thick enough to hold one braid, two of them do quite nicely, in one clip.
-Love Linda

 Thursday 18th.
 [Cyn’s note is handwritten, the children’s are typed.]

-Dearest Mama, Just a note on these short but sweet thank you letters!
+Just a note on these short but sweet thank you letters!
 We have been having a flu session- men only, so far, but we keep our fingers crossed.
 Charlie had a “throw up” at the beginning of last week then got better & went back to school on Thurs.
 In the meanwhile Cec got an upset tummy with diarrhoea and felt so miserable on Friday that he stayed at home, felt better on Sat. & then worse again Sun. & Mon.
 Charlie got the same thing again.
-Cec is back at work although not quite recovered, but I have had Charlie home all week & he was trotting to the bathroom so much day & night that yesterday I called Dr. K. and Charlie is so tickled at his prescription – a soft diet with a cup of hotstrong tea every hour!
+Cec is back at work although not quite recovered, but I have had Charlie home all week & he was trotting to the bathroom so much day & night that yesterday I called Dr. K. and Charlie is so tickled at his prescription – a soft diet with a cup of hot strong tea every hour!
 Also he takes four 222 tablets a day (codeine in them) & so he thinks this is lovely!
 Linda thinks she should take the tea too to prevent her getting it!

 Mom & Dad plan to go out to Carp on Sat. – that is if Cec & Charlie are recovered.
 Lea has a big turkey she has been saving since Christmas so we are all to go out to dinner & leave Granny & Grandpa there.
 They will stay about 2 weeks & then return to us.
 The bed head is nearly finished & looks beautiful – Cec & Dad are to bring it upstairs tonight, so we will see how it fits in!